 Also of interest is that Colchester has more people living here who work in computers and math than 95% of the places in the US.

-In addition, Colchester is a college town.
-There are a lot of students in Colchester attending college, and as a result Colchester provides a number of services, amenities and opportunities geared to the needs and activities of students.
+Colchester is also a college town, where lots of students live while attending area colleges.
+Because of the high percentage of people living in Colchester enrolled in college, Colchester has a number of services, amenities and opportunities geared towards the needs and activities of students.

 Colchester, while not large, also appears to be attractive to some younger, educated professionals, who help shape the character of the town.